 Since the two boundary sections are homotopic, they induce the same relative Euler class $e(\mc F)$.
 Therefore $[\Gamma_+]=[\Gamma_-]$ implies $[\beta]=-\frac 32[G]$ and \ep

-Proposition \ref{prop: lackenby} then gives a new foliation-free proof of Thurston's Inequality for taut foliations carried by taut ideal triangulations and singular surfaces:
+Proposition \ref{prop: lackenby} then gives a new foliation-free proof of Thurston's Inequality for singular surfaces with respect to taut foliations carried by taut ideal triangulations:

-\bt Let $M$ be a compact manifold admitting a taut triangulation, and let $\mc F$ be a carried foliation.
-Then for every compact oriented surface $S$ without disk or sphere components, and for every continuous map $(S,\partial S)\to (M,\partial M)$, we have \et
+\bc Let $M$ be a compact manifold admitting a taut triangulation, and let $\mc F$ be a carried foliation.
+Then for every compact oriented surface $S$ without disk or sphere components, and for every continuous map $(S,\partial S)\to (M,\partial M)$, we have \ec

-Expression (\ref{Thurston's Inequality}) is commonly referred to as \emph{Thurston's Inequality}.
-Thurston first proved it in \cite{Thurston1986ANF} for taut foliations and properly embedded surfaces.
+Thurston first proved expression (\ref{Thurston's Inequality}) for taut foliations and properly embedded surfaces \cite{Thurston1986ANF}.
 The main idea was to isotope the surface so that only saddle tangencies occurred with the foliation.
-Gabai extended this proof to singular surfaces, first for finite-depth foliations \cite{gabai_foliations_1983}, then in the general case \cite{Gabai2000}.
+Gabai extended this proof to singular surfaces, first for finite-depth foliations \cite{gabai_foliations_1983}, then to the general case \cite{Gabai2000}.
 As Gabai explains in the introduction of \cite{Gabai2000}, for $C^2$ taut foliations, a minimal surface proof of the most general result was already known by putting together works of Sullivan \cite{Sullivan1979}, Schoen and Yau \cite{SchoenYau1979} and Hass \cite{Hass1986}.

-\textbf{Foliar orientations.}
+\subsection{Foliar orientations}